lukmanaj/Cohere-Parallel-Language-Sentence-Alignment/README.md

 pip install cohere
 ```

 To align sentences, create two text files, with each line containing a distinct text, for the source and target languages.
-Afterwards , run the following command.
+Afterwards , run the following command:

 ### Cohere
 ```